wmeng1018/Chen-lab-website/index.md

 # Highlights

 {% capture text %}
-The Chen lab uses innovative genetics and genomics, single cell omics, computational, and imaging tools to understand the connection between genetic variants and human diseases, using the visual system as the model.
+We use innovative genetics and genomics, single cell omics, computational, and imaging tools to understand the connection between genetic variants and human diseases, using the visual system as the model.

 {%
   include link.html
-  link="research"
+  link="publication"
   text="See what we've published" icon="fas fa-arrow-right"
   flip=true